-1. Christian sex is always relational sex.
+1. Healthy sexuality is always relational sex.

 Any sexual experience divorced from relational connecting isn’t healthy sex.
 Pornography, voyeurism, predatory touching, any form of paying for sex, exhibitionism, group sex, anonymous sex or objectifying marital sex all have the same common denominator: sex divorced from relational connecting.
 Most forms of sexual deviancy include a separation between sex and emotional connection.

 In a biblical view of sex, physical intimacy draws husband and wife ever closer together.
 After the intimacy is over they smile, hold on to a very pleasant shared memory, and their bond is deepened accordingly.
 Unhealthy sex further isolates an already damaged person.
 They “wake up” from the sexual experience, feel increased shame (making him/her a little less capable of authentic intimacy) and want to hide what just happened from everyone instead of remember it fondly with a special someone.